nevumx/unity-standards/README.md

 The choice between Coroutines, Threads, and the newer Unity Jobs system for asynchronous operations should be made based on the attributes that best suit the operation.
 Coroutines should be used for operations where multithreaded performance is not needed, as they still occur on the main thread over multiple frames (if they `yield` control).
 This has the added benefit of also not requiring manual thread synchronization via Mutexes and/or Semaphores.
 If multithreaded performance is needed, the Unity Jobs system is preferable to C# Threads, as the former is better integrated with Unity, as described [here](https://docs.unity3d.com/Manual/JobSystemOverview.html), however there are some operations it can't do, like prematurely ending an asynchronous operation like a thread can, albeit through [archaic means](https://docs.microsoft.com/en-us/dotnet/standard/threading/cancellation-in-managed-threads).
 In such scenarios, threads are acceptable, but should be limited to doing work that requires limited synchronization with the main thread, typically that which involves much raw computation that can be easily parallelized.

 ## V.F: Permanent Storage
 If it is necessary to write state to permanent storage, it should be done via a special purpose Singleton class or classes.
 This (these) class(es) will follow a common pattern of lazy evaluation as soon as their singleton(s) is (are) first accessed during execution: the state will be loaded (or created as a default object if not present) from the disk on lasy evaluation, and will be saved to the disk on every modification of its (their) state via `get` and/or `set` properties.
-WARNING: While primitives will work as normal, Rrferences to data structures (such as `Array<>`s or `Dictionary<>`s) need to be either reassigned on every modification via `set` property, or with the use of a helper function, AND they must also be checked for `null` when they are loaded from the disk in order to prevent `null` data from being loaded in from an obselete file (perhaps from an earlier version of the saved data) as demonstrated below...

 ```csharp
 [Serializable]